-But risk factors don't tell us everything.
-Having a risk factor, or even several risk factors, does not mean that you will get the disease.
-And some people who get the disease may not have had any known risk factors.
-Even if a person with lung cancer has a risk factor, it is often very hard to know how much that risk factor may have contributed to the cancer.
+But having a risk factor, or even several, does not mean that you will get the disease.
+And some people who get the disease may have few or no known risk factors.

 Cigar smoking and pipe smoking are almost as likely to cause lung cancer as cigarette smoking.
 Smoking low-tar or “light” cigarettes increases lung cancer risk as much as regular cigarettes.
-There is concern that menthol cigarettes may increase the risk even more, as the menthol may allow smokers to inhale more deeply.
+Smoking menthol cigarettes might increase the risk even more, as the menthol may allow smokers to inhale more deeply.

 Secondhand smoke: If you don’t smoke, breathing in the smoke of others (called secondhand smoke or environmental tobacco smoke) can increase your risk of developing lung cancer.
-A non-smoker who lives with a smoker has about a 20% to 30% greater risk of developing lung cancer.
-Workers who have been exposed to tobacco smoke in the workplace are also more likely to get lung cancer.
-Secondhand smoke is thought to cause more than 3,000 deaths from lung cancer each year.
+Secondhand smoke is thought to cause more than 7,000 deaths from lung cancer each year.

-Radon is a naturally occurring radioactive gas that forms from the breakdown of uranium in soil and rocks.
+Radon is a radioactive gas that occurs naturally when uranium in soil and rocks breaks down.
 It cannot be seen, tasted, or smelled.
 According to the US Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer, and is the leading cause among non-smokers.

-Workplace exposure to asbestos fibers is an important risk factor for lung cancer.
-Studies have found that people who work with asbestos (in some mines, mills, textile plants, places where insulation is used, shipyards, etc.) are several times more likely to die of lung cancer.
-In workers exposed to asbestos who also smoke, the lung cancer risk is much greater than even adding the risks from these exposures separately.
-It’s not clear to what extent low-level or short-term exposure to asbestos might raise lung cancer risk.
+People who work with asbestos (such as in some mines, mills, textile plants, places that use insulation, and shipyards) are several times more likely to die of lung cancer.
+Lung cancer risk is much greater in workers exposed to asbestos who also smoke.
+It’s not clear how much low-level or short-term exposure to asbestos might raise lung cancer risk.

-Both smokers and non-smokers exposed to asbestos also have a greater risk of developing mesothelioma, a type of cancer that starts in the pleura (the lining surrounding the lungs).
-Because it is not usually considered a type of lung cancer, mesothelioma is discussed in our document, Malignant Mesothelioma.
+People exposed to large amounts of asbestos also have a greater risk of developing mesothelioma, a type of cancer that starts in the pleura (the lining surrounding the lungs).
+For more on this type of cancer, see Malignant Mesothelioma.

 In recent years, government regulations have greatly reduced the use of asbestos in commercial and industrial products.
-It is still present in many homes and other older buildings, but it is not usually considered harmful as long as it is not released into the air by deterioration, demolition, or renovation.
-For more information, see our document, Asbestos.
+It’s still present in many homes and other older buildings, but it’s not usually considered harmful as long as it’s not released into the air by deterioration, demolition, or renovation.
+For more information, see Asbestos and Cancer Risk.

-Other carcinogens (cancer-causing agents) found in some workplaces that can increase lung cancer risk include:
+Other carcinogens (cancer-causing substances) found in some workplaces that can increase lung cancer risk include:

 - Radioactive ores such as uranium

-- Inhaled chemicals or minerals such as arsenic, beryllium, cadmium, silica, vinyl chloride, nickel compounds, chromium compounds, coal products, mustard gas, and chloromethyl ethers
+- Inhaled chemicals such as arsenic, beryllium, cadmium, silica, vinyl chloride, nickel compounds, chromium compounds, coal products, mustard gas, and chloromethyl ethers

 - Diesel exhaust

 The government and industry have taken steps in recent years to help protect workers from many of these exposures.
-But the dangers are still present, and if you work around these products, you should be careful to limit your exposure whenever possible.
+But the dangers are still there, so if you work around these products, be careful to limit your exposure whenever possible.

 Radiation therapy to the lungs

 People who have had radiation therapy to the chest for other cancers are at higher risk for lung cancer, particularly if they smoke.
-Typical patients are those treated for Hodgkin disease or women who get radiation to the chest after a mastectomy for breast cancer.
+Examples include people who have been treated for Hodgkin disease or women who get chest radiation after a mastectomy for breast cancer.
 Women who receive radiation therapy to the breast after a lumpectomy do not appear to have a higher than expected risk of lung cancer.

 Personal or family history of lung cancer

 Researchers have found that genetics does seem to play a role in some families with a strong history of lung cancer.
-For example, people who inherit certain DNA changes in a particular chromosome (chromosome 6) are more likely to develop lung cancer, even if they only smoke a little.
-At this time these DNA changes cannot be routinely tested for.
-Research in this area is ongoing.
+(See “What causes small cell lung cancer?”)
+Research is ongoing in this area.